South African Institute of Chartered Accountants

 Background

 South African Institute of Chartered Accountants (SAICA) is the national professional organisation of Chartered Accountants in South Africa.
-In 1973, SAICA, along with other relevant business bodies, formed the Accounting Practices Board (APB) to develop generally accepted accounting practices and issue Statements of Generally Accepted Accounting Practice (SA GAAP).
-SAICA established an Accounting Practices Committee to be the technical advisory body to the APB.
+In 1973, SAICA, along with other accounting and industry bodies, formed the Accounting Practices Board (APB) to develop accounting standards for use by South African companies.
+The APB has since been replaced by the Financial Reporting Standards Council (FRSC) in 2011, which reports into the Minister of Trade and Industry as per Companies Act.
+SAICA established an Accounting Practices Committee, a technical advisory body that continues to advocate and influence reporting standards for the benefit of its members and the economy at large.

 Accounting Standards

-South Africa requires some companies to use IFRS Accounting Standards, with the remaining companies being allowed to use IFRS Accounting Standards or the IFRS for SMEs Standard.
+South Africa requires companies to use IFRS Accounting Standards or the IFRS for SMEs Standard, with some sectors developing suitable reporting frameworks.

 The Johannesburg Stock Exchange (JSE) Listings Requirements required listed companies to use IFRS Accounting Standards (rather than the harmonised SA GAAP) effective 1 January 2005.